adueck/blog/content/blog/caching-everything-for-totally-offline-pwa-vite-react/index.md

 ```

 Now you have a fully-offline app that will prompt the user to update whenever a new version is available.

+You can find the code and a fully-working boilerplate [here on GitHub](https://github.com/adueck/vite-offline-pwa-boilerplate).